jzhoulon/RFC-review/pluggable2.md

 ### Device Creation

 `PluggableDeviceFactory` is introduced to create the `PluggableDevice`, following the [LocalDevice](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/common_runtime/local_device.h) design pattern.
-To support existing GPU programs run on a new device without user changing the code , `PluggableDeviceFactory` is registered as "GPU" device name and given higher priority than the default GPU.
+To support existing GPU programs run on a new device without user changing the most of the code , `PluggableDeviceFactory` is registered as "GPU" device name and given higher priority than the default GPU.
 ```cpp
    REGISTER_LOCAL_DEVICE_FACTORY("GPU",PluggableDeviceFactory, 220); // plugged GPU
    REGISTER_LOCAL_DEVICE_FACTORY("GPU", GPUDeviceFactory, 210);//default GPU